Haywood County, North Carolina: Government

-Haywood County is governed by an elected five member four-year term County Board of Commissioners.
-The Board appoints and directs policy for a county manager.
+Haywood County is governed by an elected five-member board of commissioners.
+Each member is popularly-elected to serve a four-year term.
+The board is responsible for adopting the county budget, setting the local property tax rate, making zoning decisions, and hiring the county attorney and county manager.
+The county manager oversees county government administration.

 Haywood County is a member of the regional Southwestern Commission council of governments.

-Policing

-Sheriff and municipal police
+It is located in the North Carolina Senate's 47th district, the Senate's 50th district, the North Carolina House of Representatives' 118th district, and North Carolina's 11th congressional district.

+Haywood County contains a small portion of the Qualla Boundary, a tribal reservation for the Eastern Band of Cherokee Indians.

+Public safety

-The Haywood County sheriff provides court protection and jail management for the entire county and provides patrol and detective services for the unincorporated portions of the county.
+The Haywood County Sheriff's Office provides court protection and jail management for the entire county and provides patrol and detective services for the unincorporated portions of the county.
 The towns of Waynesville, Canton, and Maggie Valley have municipal police departments.
-As of October 1, 2020 the Sheriff's Office took over all law enforcement service for the town of Clyde.
-Haywood County contains a portion of the Qualla Boundary which is a tribal reservation for the Eastern Band of Cherokee Indians.
-Lands and people living within this reservation are subject mostly to tribal/federal laws rather than county or state laws.
+On October 1, 2020, the Haywood County Sheriff's Office took over all law enforcement service for the town of Clyde.
+They are expected to continue operations in the town until June 2025.

-Lake Junaluska

-Security for Lake Junaluska is provided by the Haywood County sheriff.

-Fire protection

 Fire protection and rescue services are provided by the Clyde, Cruso, North Canton, Saunook, Waynesville, Crabtree-Ironduff, Maggie Valley, Junaluska, Center Pigeon, Canton, Jonathan Creek, Fines Creek, and Lake Logan-Cecil Fire Departments.